Providence Dog Bite Attorneys

 If a dog injures you, you want to take specific steps to ensure your health and safety and to protect your legal rights.
 The priority after an incident is to seek medical care, as time is of the essence to avoid infection and repair any major damage.

 • Seek medical care.
 Call 911 or get to a hospital as soon as possible.
-You will want to administer first aid immediately by washing the bite and covering it with a clean cloth or bandage.
+You should administer first aid immediately by washing the bite and covering it with a clean cloth or bandage.

 • Report the incident.
 The hospital should report the bite to authorities, but if they do not, make sure you do.
-The Providence Municiple Code of Ordinances requires that physicians, hospitals or other medical practitioners report all dog attacks that occur in Providence.
+The Providence Municipal Code of Ordinances requires that physicians, hospitals, or other medical practitioners report all dog attacks that occur in Providence.

 • Gather evidence.
 Speak with witnesses or take pictures of the scene.
 The idea is to gather any information that can assist your attorney with building your case against the dog’s owner.